 As alluded to in the previous post, I spent a fair amount of time at Mt.
 Mansfield last month.
 It is the highest point in the state of Vermont, topping out at 4,393 feet (1,339 M).
-At the top, there is a large transmission facility that is home to WCAX-TV, WPTZ-TV, WVPS, WEZF, and several low power TV’s, NOAA weather radio, etc. Next door, Vermont Public TV is housed in a separate building.
+At the top, there is a large transmission facility that is home to WCAX-TV, WPTZ-TV, WVPS, WEZF, several low-power TVs, NOAA weather radio, etc. Next door, Vermont Public TV is housed in a separate building.
 Here are a few pictures and descriptions.
-First off all, Mount Mansfield is the home of Stowe Ski area.
+First of all, Mount Mansfield is the home of the Stowe Ski area.
 They own the access road to the top of the mountain and are quite proud of it.
-In the summer time, the toll for a car load of people is $26.00.
+In the summertime, the toll for a carload of people is $26.00.

 The transmitters are located along a long hallway.
-WEZF and WVPS share a room, WCAX and WPTZ are in open bays as are the low power TVs.
-NOAA weather radio and some other government transmitters are located over the garage.
+WEZF and WVPS share a room, and WCAX and WPTZ are in open bays as are the low-power TVs.
+NOAA weather radio and some other government transmitters are located in the garage.

 All of the TV transmitters are new because of the recent conversion from analog to digital transmission.
 WCAX is noted as channel three, which was their analog channel, they actually transmit on channel 22 with a power of 443 KW ERP.

 Like WCAX, WPTZ was on channel five, it is now transmitting on channel 14 with 650 KW ERP.